Martin Escardo, 24th November 2025.

 We may wonder whether, in an arbitrary topos, the object Ω with the

-structure map ⨆ = Π is freely generated by *any* object G of
+structure map ⨆ = ∀ is freely generated by *any* object G of generators.

 We show that if this is the case, then

-2. the insertion of generators ι : G → Ω is constantly ⊥,
+1. the insertion of generators ι : G → Ω is constant with value ⊥,

-3. the double negation of the principle of excluded middle holds, and, moreover,
+2. the principle of excluded middle holds, and

-Jon Sterling [1] previously conjectured that the same is the case for
+Jon Sterling [1] previously conjectured that the same would be the

-the lifting monad in the category of dcpos [3], namely that there are some
+case for the lifting monad in the category of dcpos [3], namely that

-toposes in which there is an algebra of the lifting monad in the
+there are some toposes in which there is an algebra of the lifting

 We haven't (yet) formalized this here, but we offer an argument to